 https://<your-domain.com>/ and check that you can login and start workspaces just like on gitpod.io.

 Launch a workpace.
-Launching the first workspace can take significantly longer (up to 15min), because docker images are pulled.
+Launching the first workspace can take significantly longer (up to 15min), this is because Docker images are being pulled.